junitsurani/BuyZapp/README.md

 ## Proposed Solution:
 "The proposed solution involves implementing custom AR solutions that cater to diverse customer demographics, offering precise size selection and accessible virtual try-ons.
 By creating AR-based virtual stores, we aim to provide a comprehensive shopping experience without the need for VR technology.
 Additionally, we plan to drive customer empowerment through innovative AR features, ensuring a valued and represented shopping experience."
-1. You can download the [ppt](https://drive.google.com/file/d/1BmJgRHUX3O8MPn1kMDT4nrQYnNqbXnTC/view?usp=drive_link), and then install it.
+1. You can view the [PPT](https://drive.google.com/file/d/1BmJgRHUX3O8MPn1kMDT4nrQYnNqbXnTC/view?usp=drive_link),

 2. You can view Demo Video [video](https://youtu.be/4humfGFyCUw?si=a186GNznKh5F7lX8)